1. Customising dashboards

 ... and you will be forwareded to Select specific object type site:

 You will generally not make any selections here but proceed by clicking on Continue.
 You will thereby create a global dashboard without any specific context (e.g. a host).

 In the subsequent window you can specify the basic characteristics such as name, title, etc. If this new dashboard is to be displayed with existing ones, then enter Overview in the topic field.
 On saving you will be taken to the dashboard list.

 3. Making dashboards available for other users

 If you have the access rights for publishing dashboards then you can also determine who else can access your dashboards.
-This means that all users of your dashboard receive it rather than the default version.

 4. Specifying a start dashboard

 You can specify any existing dashboard as the start URL when Checkmk opens.
 To do this, open the dialogue via WATO ➳ Global settings ➳ User interface.
 Click on the Start-URL to display in mainframe link.
 Substitute the existing content dashboard.py for the desired dashboard name prod like this: dashboard.py?name=prod.
 Complete this procedure by clicking on Save.
 The next time you start Checkmk this specified dashboard will be displayed.

 Via the Personal settings section in the user setup you can define an individual start dashboard for every user.